Updated: February 16, 2024.

-These methods avoid the probate process by transferring your property directly to an adult beneficiary after your death.
-This involves naming beneficiaries on the deed/title.
-Filling out a transfer on death deed is easy, but certain items and language must be included.
+Filling out a transfer on death deed is easy and involves naming beneficiaries on the deed/title.
+However, certain items and language must be included.
 Forms are available online.

 You can change beneficiaries for the transfer on death deed, modify, revoke, and/or replace it at any time during your lifetime.

 After your death, the beneficiary will become the new owner by filing your death certificate with the county where the property is located.

 The homestead protection law is designed to protect qualified individual property owners or their families from losing their homestead property to creditors during hard times, such as your death.